 This is as described in the Medical and Dental Terms and Conditions, in line with the Consultant Contract (2003).
-The current full-time salary scale ranges from £105,504 to £139,882 with eight thresholds.
+The current full-time salary scale ranges from £105,504 to £139,882.
 The on-call supplement is category B and attracts a supplement of 2% of basic salary.